NRCHKB/NRCHKB.github.io/content/wiki/examples/omron-plc.md

 [Read more about OMRON PLC](https://www.ia.omron.com/support/guide/26/introduction.html)

-## Why use a Programmable Controller with Node-RED ?
+## Why use a Programmable Controller with Node-RED?

 A PLC is by definition Automated, which means that the role of Node-RED is to be a Human Machine Interface (HMI).
 This term defines any device allowing a user to interact with a device in an industrial environment.